John Ch.6

 Just as Jesus promised the Samaritan woman living water; he is now talking to these people about living eternal “food”

-If we look at Matthew 26:26 we start to get an idea of where Jesus is going with this: This symbolism has a much more serious connotation, as we will see later.
+If we look at the above scripture, we start to get an idea of where Jesus is going with this: This symbolism has a much more serious connotation, as we will see later.

 28 Then they said to him, “What must we do, to be doing the works of God?”